Skip to content

 MASTG-TECH-0070: Extracting Information from the Application Binary

-You can use radare to get information about the binary, such as the architecture, the list of shared libraries, the list of classes and methods, strings and more.
+You can use radare2 for iOS to retrieve information about the binary, including the architecture, shared libraries, classes and methods, strings, and more.

 Let's use the Damn Vulnerable iOS App DVIA v1 as an example.
 Open its main binary with radare2: